 Mary Moody Northen Theatre And The St. Edward's University Theater Arts Program

 St. Edward's University is home to one of the finest Theater Arts programs in the region and one of the nation's few undergraduate-only programs incorporating a full season under the Actors’ Equity Association U/RTA agreement.
-Housed in the School of Humanities, our award-winning theater training program identifies and nurtures outstanding creative talent through a curriculum that includes:
+Housed within the Department of Performing Arts in the School of Humanities, our award-winning theater training program identifies and nurtures outstanding creative talent through a curriculum that includes:

 - A well-rounded liberal arts education